-Company Issuer's Participation Activity Monex Grupo Financiero 99.99% Direct subsidiary of Monex.
+Company Issuer's Participation Activity Monex Grupo Financiero 100% Direct subsidiary of Monex.
 Established on May 23rd, 2003, it is authorized by the SHCP to operate as a financial group under the form and terms established by the Mexican regulation.
 Banco Monex 99.99% Indirect subsidiary of Monex.
-The Bank is authorized to perform full-service banking operations, including among others, granting loans, performing securities transactions, receiving deposits, accepting loans, performing foreign exchange transactions and executing trust contracts.
-MNI Holding 99.99% Direct subsidiary of Monex.
-Since November 2017 is the parent company of Tempus and Monex Europe.
-Tempus 99.99% Indirect subsidiary of Monex.
-Entity whose purpose is the foreign exchange and international payments in the USA.
-Monex Europe 99.99% Indirect subsidiary of Monex.
-Its activity is the foreign exchange and international payments services in the European market.
+The Bank is authorized to perform full-service banking operations, including among others, granting loans, performing securities transactions, receiving deposits, accepting loans, performing foreign exchange transactions, and executing trust contracts.
+MNI Holding 100% Direct subsidiary of Monex.
+Since November 2018 is the parent company of Tempus and Monex Europe.
+Tempus 99.99% Entity located in Washington, D.C., U.S.A., whose purpose is the foreign exchange.
+Monex Europe Limited 99.99% Indirect subsidiary of Monex.
+Entity located in London.
+Its purpose is the foreign exchange in the European market.
 Monex Casa de Bolsa 99.99% Indirect subsidiary of Monex.
-The Brokerage House acts as a financial intermediary for transactions involving securities and derivative financial instruments in Mexico.
-Monex Securities 99.99% Indirect subsidiary of Monex.
+The Brokerage House acts as a financial intermediary for transactions involving securities and derivatives authorized under the LMV and general provisions issued by the Commission.
+Monex Securities 100% Indirect subsidiary of Monex.
 Acts as a stock-market intermediary in the USA market.
-Monex Asset Management 74.07% Indirect subsidiary of Monex.
+Monex Assets Management 74.07% Indirect subsidiary of Monex.
 Acts as an investment advisor in the USA market.
-Monex Fondos 99.99% Indirect subsidiary of Monex.
+Monex Operadora de Fondos 99.99% Indirect subsidiary of Monex.
 Its main activity is to manage mutual funds and to promote its shares.
-Arrendadora Monex 91.29% Direct subsidiary of Monex, whose purpose is to provide pure leasing services on all types of goods
+Arrendadora Monex 91.29% Direct subsidiary of Monex, whose purpose is to provide pure leasing services on all types of goods, equipment, motor vehicles, machinery, specialized equipment, accessories, and other goods.

-(1) For further details see Chapter 3 "Financial Information" - "Consolidation of Financial Statements" hereof.
-Information confirmed by our Legal department under Art.
+(1) For further details see Chapter 3 "Financial Information" - "Consolidation of Financial Statements" hereof. \ Information confirmed by our Legal department under Art.
 89 of the LGSM

-Main assets description
+X. Main assets description